ulyanakastko/gitpractice/README.md

-This repository contains code and data for Project Name, aiming to [describe the primary goal or functionality].
+This repository contains code and data for GitPractice, which aims to learn how to use GitHub.
 It includes:

 **Data Processing**: Scripts for data cleaning and preprocessing.